 Establishing the Roman Republic

 In 509BC, Brutus led a rebellion against the Tarquin the Proud, the last king of Rome.
 The coup was successful, and Tarquin was exiled.
 However, Tarquin sought help from the Etruscan League to be restored as king in Rome.
 Despite the Etruscans agreeing to help the conflict resulted in a ceasefire.
-After his attempt had failed, Tarquin looked to the Latin League; however, this attempt also failed, and the newly founded Roman Republic defeated the Latin League at the Battle of Regillus in 496 BCE; this secured the position of the Roman Republic and the Senate as the rulers of Rome.
+After Tarquin's plot to regain the throne with the Etruscans had failed he looked toward the Latin League.
+They also agreed to help however this attempt also failed as the newly founded Roman Republic defeated the the Latin League at the Battle of Regillus in 496 BCE.
+Thus securing the Senate as the primary government of Rome.

-An issue which persisted throughout all eras of Roman history was the struggle between the rich and poor classes of ancient Rome.
-Shortly after the founding of the Republic in 494 BCE, an event known as the first secession of the plebs occurred.
+Despite a monarch being replaced by a more democratic Senate, it did not solve the class issue which had existed in ancient Rome.
+In 494 BCE, shortly after the Republic's foundation an event known as the first secession of the plebs took place.
 Whereby, many of the plebeian class withdrew from Rome to the Mons Sacer (Sacred Mountain).
-To bring these people back to Rome, the Senate freed many of the plebs from their debts and established the government position of the 'Tribune of the Plebs'.
+To bring these people back to Rome, the Senate freed many of the plebs from their debts and established the position of the 'Tribune of the Plebs'.
 An office in the Senate which could only be held by a person of the plebeian class.

 There are five documented secessions in Roman history, in 494 BCE, 449 BCE, 445 BCE, 342 BCE and 287 BCE.
 This theme of conflict between the classes existed at all parts of Roman history.